 To check out a project from Eko Studio, run:

-eko studio checkout --project=__PROJECT_ID__
+eko studio checkout --project=__PROJECT_ID__ -d MyProject

-Because the project folder is just a git repo, it’s possible to manage your commits and changes using git clients such as SourceTree.
+Because the project folder is a standard git repo, it’s possible to manage your commits and changes using git clients such as SourceTree.
 This can help visualize the interactions between commits made locally in your development environment and commits made by the Eko Studio virtual user.

 The work done on the project is delivered to Eko Studio on

 git push.
 If a user makes edits to the project in Eko Studio,

 git pull will allow you to get them as soon as they are pushed from Studio.
 Notice that when using

 src/js/app.js, if changes were made in the code panel) will be overwritten.
 You can think of Eko Studio as a not-really-thoughtful developer, who commits with

 --force without concern for merge conflicts or overwriting code.